Yousaf-R878/Oscilloscope-Function-Generator/README.md

 ## Running the Program

+### Interactive Menu Mode

-When executed, the menu looks like this:
+When executed without arguments, the menu looks like this:

 ```
 Control Menu: